Infocyte/PowershellTools/AttackSim/readme.md

 **Powershell Version:** 3.0+\
 **.NET Version:** 4.5+

+This script will execute several MITRE ATT&CK adversarial behaviors and add several footholds/Autoruns which are pointed at non-malware (calculator and cmd.exe).
+The only malicous software run is mimikatz (steals passwords from memory) which will not persist.

 The following command is all you need.
 Run it on any windows system and it will download this script and execute it.